Namespaces

 [edit] Initialization order

-Let val_i be the object or reference named by the ith identifier in identifier-list :
+Let valI be the object or reference named by the Ith structured binding in sb-identifier-list :

 [edit] Notes